Optimal transport and unitary orbits in C*-algebras: Transporting measures

 so $(h_n)_*\nu\to^{w^*}\mu$. \end{proof}

-\begin{remark} By a similar argument, one can show that there is a decreasing sequence $(c_k)_{k=1}^\infty\subseteq\mathbb{R}$ with $c_k\to1$ as $k\to\infty$ such that the boundary of a regular $k$-gon $X_k$ admits approximate continuous transport up to $c_k$.
+\begin{remark} By a similar argument, one can show that there is a decreasing sequence $(c_k)_{k=1}^\infty\subseteq\mathbb{R}$ with $c_k\to1$ as $k\to\infty$ such that the boundary of a regular $k$-gon $X_k$ admits approximate continuous transport scaled by $c_k$.
 That is, for any $\mu,\nu\in\mathcal{M}_g(X_k)$, (\ref{approxtransport}) holds with upper bound $c_k\delta(\mu,\nu)$.
-In general one would expect the best constant $c_X$ for a space $X$ to depend on its geometry: for example, if $X$ is formed by two copies of $[0,1]$ attached at $0$, then $c_X$ depends on the angle these two intervals form, and $c_X\to1$ as the angle tends to $\pi$ (or to $0$). \end{remark}
+In general one would expect the best constant $c_X$ for a space $X$ to depend on its geometry: for example, if $X$ is formed by two copies of $[0,1]$ attached at $0$, then $c_X$ depends on the angle these two intervals form, and $c_X\to1$ as the angle tends to $\pi$. \end{remark}